-Comment: In 2018 Triaz set a target wage for the Tunisian and Bosnian suppliers (32% F0B).
-For the Bosnian supplier, where the legal constraints are an issue, several non-financial incentives were included like free lunch and transport costs, which are included in the expenses but not in the salaries.
+Comment: In 2018 Triaz set a target wage for the Tunisian and Bosnian suppliers (24% of production volume).
+For the Bosnian supplier, where the legal constraints are an issue, several non-financial incentives were included like free lunches and coverage of transport costs, which are included in the expenses but not in the salaries.
+These kind of efforts, although helpful to the workers, are not counted by Fair Wear as efforts towards payment of a living wage.